 We are exposed to market risk related to changes in interest rates.
-As of December 31, 2020 and 2019, our cash and cash equivalents were held in checking and savings accounts at a major U.S. bank.
+As of March 31, 2021, and December 31, 2020, our cash and cash equivalents were held in checking and savings accounts at major U.S. banks.
 Our primary exposure to market risk is interest income sensitivity, which is affected by changes in the general level of U.S. interest rates.
 However, because of the short-term nature of the instruments in our portfolio, an immediate 10% change in the interest rate would not materially affect the fair market value of our investments or on our financial position or results of operations.

-As of December 31, 2020 and 2019, we had no debt outstanding other than our convertible promissory notes and are therefore not subject to interest rate risk related to debt.
+As of March 31, 2021, and December 31, 2020, we had no debt outstanding other than our convertible promissory notes and are therefore not subject to interest rate risk related to debt.